Add some comfort to your table with some bacon jalapeno mac and cheese. This twist on the classic is full of yum!

-Remember how I said awhile back that a bechamel sauce has plenty of uses?
-I’ve used it as a base in creamy cauliflower au gratin, a base for a chowder and as a base for chicken pot pie.
+Remember how I said a while back that a bechamel sauce has plenty of uses?
+I’ve used it as a base in creamy cauliflower au gratin, a base for chowder, and as a base for chicken pot pie.
 And today we’ll use it for another great thing: your humble mac and cheese.
 It’s amazing like that!

 Then you add in freshly shredded cheese with some macaroni elbows and voila: mac and cheese.
-The choice of what kind of cheese you want to use is up to you: sharp cheddar, Pecorino Romano, Parmesan, Fontina, Gruyere, Monteray, white cheddar, Colby Jack etc. I’ll be using staples from my kitchen aka cheddar and Parmesan.
+The choice of what kind of cheese you want to use is up to you: sharp cheddar, Pecorino Romano, Parmesan, Fontina, Gruyere, Monteray, white cheddar, Colby Jack, etc. I’ll be using staples from my kitchen aka cheddar and Parmesan.
 No need to go visit the deli section for expensive cheese.

 If you’re one for classics, stop just before the bacon and jalapenos.
 Otherwise, go my route or get creative!
 Some suggestions are broccoli mac and cheese, smoky mac and cheese, buffalo chicken mac and cheese, lobster mac and cheese…the possibilities are endless.